altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "It will be inevitable for a time."<br/>
 "… And after that?"<br/>
 Regis looked him in the eye.<br/>
-Where should he begin?
+Where should he begin?<br/>
 Was he someone trustworthy?
-Since Fanrine invited him, he was probably not from Latreille’s faction… Altina said as she chewed on her meat.<br/>
+Since Fanrine invited him, he was probably not from Latreille’s faction…<br/>
+Altina said as she chewed on her meat.<br/>
 "If I thought he could succeed, I wouldn’t have competed with him for the throne!"<br/>
 She spoke her mind.<br/>
 Regis said with a sigh.<br/>
 "Well… That’s how it is.
 The future I want to see is slightly different from the ideals of the Emperor."<br/>
-He still couldn’t utter the words “The Imperial Army will lose“.<br/>
+He still couldn’t utter the words "The Imperial Army will lose".<br/>
 Gauchen nodded.<br/>
 "As expected, Lord Auric is different from the other soldiers."<br/>
 "I know that much.
 After all, I can’t use a sword or ride a horse..."<br/>